 Doing it was magical for me, because once I knew I could write a novel, I knew I could learn to write one well.

-Even though Grimes stopped doing NaNoWriMo every year for the reasons she mentions, she touched on an important point: Creative process has valuable stepping stones.
+Even though Grimes stopped doing NaNoWriMo every year for the reasons she mentions, she touched on an important point: Creative process has valuable stepping stones or milestones.

-These stepping stones may be collaborative processes such as working with a book writing coach, critique circle or editor.
+These stepping stones may be collaborative processes such as working with a book writing coach, or doing a writing bootcamp.

 They may be tackling writing challenges that arise in your first NaNoWriMo and finding creative solutions in discussion with other writers.

-Whatever you use NaNoWriMo for (making progress on a work already underway or starting a new project ‘just for kicks’), you’re bound to learn something along the way by dedicating as much time as you can to writing.
+Whatever you use NaNoWriMo for (making progress on a work already underway or starting a new, serious project or a fun one ‘just for kicks’), you’re bound to learn something along the way by dedicating as much time as you can to writing in one month.

 Make actual writing progress